pandas-dev/pandas/doc/source/io.rst

   then pass one of 's', 'ms', 'us' or 'ns' to force timestamp precision to seconds, milliseconds, microseconds or nanoseconds respectively.

-The parser will raise one of ``ValueError/TypeError/AssertionError`` if the JSON is not parsable.
+The parser will raise one of ``ValueError/TypeError/AssertionError`` if the JSON is not parseable.

 If a non-default ``orient`` was used when encoding to JSON be sure to pass the same option here so that decoding produces sensible results, see `Orient Options`_ for an